storj/storj/docs/blueprints/storage-node-downtime-tracking.md

 ### Audit windows with separate tallies indicating offline and total audits.
 The node receives strikes for bad windows
 #### Description
 This idea is almost identical to the main design of the document.
 Each window keeps two separate totals of how many offline and total audits occurred within its timeframe.
 The difference is that rather than finding the average offline percentage per window, we give the node a strike if any window falls below the accepted threshold.
-If the node receives a set number of strikes over a period time then there are consequences.
+If the node receives a set number of strikes over a period of time then there are consequences.

 The main concern I had with this idea is that a node going over the acceptable threshold by a small amount receives the same strike as a node which was 100% offline.
 It seems to me like the node should at least get some credit for the amount it _was_ online.